DinoHub-SubT/dsta_deploy/docs/launch-ugv.md

 ### 5. Launch UGV Simulation

+        # ssh into the remote Azure VM (if not already logged in)
+        # -- if you are not using Azure, you may skip this step.
+        ssh azure.ugv1

         # enter the docker shell container on your local laptop host or Azure VM host
+        # -- if you are not using Docker, you may skip this step.
         docker-join.bash --name sim-shell

         # Load the tmux session.
 Example launch `ugv1`